spacetelescope/jwst/docs/jwst/user_documentation/logging.rst

 Configuration
 =============

-By default, either the command line interface or the ``call`` function for Step or Pipeline classes will log messages at the INFO level to the ``stderr`` stream.
+By default, either the command line interface or the ``call`` method for Step or Pipeline classes will log messages at the INFO level to the ``stderr`` stream.